 Great Reasons to Be a Police Officer

-If you're intrigued by the idea of community service but you're wondering whether or not a job as a police officer will be able to provide you with what you're looking for in a career, here are five reasons to consider working in law enforcement:
+If you're intrigued by the idea of community service but you're wondering whether or not a job as a police officer will be able to provide you with what you're looking for in a career, consider five reasons to work in law enforcement.

-Government jobs are often best known for their generous health benefits, even if salaries aren't always equal to equivalent private sector jobs.
+Government jobs often have generous health benefits, even if salaries aren't always equal to equivalent private-sector jobs.
 This most often means affordable health insurance for police officers and their families.

-In law enforcement careers, though, another and often even bigger benefit comes at the end of your career, in retirement.
-Due to the stresses and rigors of the job, police officers are often afforded the opportunity to retire earlier than most, at either 20 or 25 years of service, and at a higher accrual rate than most careers offer.
-This translates to better benefits, sooner.
+In law enforcement careers, though, another and often even bigger benefit comes at the end of your career.
+Due to the stresses and rigors of the job, police officers often are afforded the opportunity to retire earlier than most, at either 20 or 25 years of service, and at a higher accrual rate than most careers offer.
+This translates to better benefits—sooner.

-While it's true that you'll probably never hear a police officer tell you they think they get paid enough for what they do, the fact is that most departments offer fairly competitive salaries.
+While it's true that you'll probably never hear a police officer tell you they think they get paid enough for what they do, most departments offer competitive salaries.

-Rank structures in law enforcement agencies often resemble those of the armed forces.
-As positions become available, they are typically filled from the lower ranks.
+Law enforcement organizations provide tremendous opportunities to promote and advance through the ranks.
+Structures in law enforcement agencies often resemble those of the armed forces.
+As positions become available, they typically are filled from the lower ranks.

-While agencies may sometimes promote someone from outside the department, more often than not there is an objective promotional process for rank and file officers.
-Larger police agencies will usually make several promotions throughout the year, meaning there is often ample opportunity for motivated individuals to advance their careers.
+While agencies may sometimes promote someone from outside the department, there often is an objective promotional process for rank-and-file officers.
+Larger police agencies usually make several promotions throughout the year, meaning there is ample opportunity for motivated individuals to advance their careers.

 The learning never stops in law enforcement.
 Because you'll be working in a diverse and dynamic environment, you'll necessarily be learning new tactics and techniques throughout your career.